Friday, February 21, 2025

 I was thinking something similar to this:

-backstage.com (2025) states that "low-key lighting create a muted image that complements the tense drama created through the plot and characters of the film."
+backstage.com (2025) states that " low-key lighting creates a muted image that complements the tense drama created through the plot and characters of the film."
 This definition shows why I want to use low-key lighting.
 I want to build as much suspense as possible in order to convey a menacing/suspenseful mood.

 Okay, but how will I achieve low-key lighting?